-The Texas Transportation Institute has developed a freight transporta on system referred to as the Freight Shuttle System (FSS).
+The Texas Transportation Institute has developed a freight transportation system referred to as the Freight Shuttle System (FSS).
 The FSS transporter system would utilize current I35 right of way, specifically the median.
-It is a raised transport system that would operate from Dallas to San construction."
+It is a raised transport system that would operate from Dallas to San be years away from construction."
 The project would be privately financed, operated and maintained.
 Currently, there is a signed renewable 3-year agreement for "reservation of right-of-way" between TxDOT and Freight Shuttle International.
 The agreement allows Freight Shuttle International lease rights along I35 from Dallas to San Antonio for a Freight Shuttle System.

 Antonio.
-This freight shuttle system would have the capacity to handle 17,000 semi-truck type containers a day thereby relieving I35 of approximately 9,000 semitrucks traveling on the I35 corridor a day.
-As reported in the San Antonio Express News, "this proposal bears watching even though it may be years away from
+This freight shuttle system would have the capacity to handle 17,000 semi-truck type containers a day thereby relieving 135 of approximately 9,000 semitrucks traveling on the 135 corridor a day.
+As reported in the San Antonio Express News, "this proposal bears watching even though it may